Course Descriptions 2025-2026

 Contemporary World Problems

-One half year, 2nd semester.
+½ year, 2nd semester.
 Grades 9-12.
-Fulfills 0.5 of 1.5 Contemporary World History credit requirement.
+Fulfills 0.5/1.5 Contemporary World Hist. requirement.

 This one-semester class will expose students to the historical foundations, institutional structures, and government processes necessary to engage in informed national and international policy discussions.
-Students will be able to draw connections between historical tensions and current controversial issues and evaluate, synthesize, and debate policy from multiple perspectives.
+Students will be able to draw connections between

 United States History